• Menu

 Opposite the Greek theater you’ll find the equally plush Grand Hotel Timeo, along with its Michellin starred restaurant, sauna, Turkish bath, and gym.

-WHAT TO SEE AND DO IN TAORMINA TOWN
+WHAT TO SEE IN TAORMINA CENTER

 Teatro Antico di Taormina (Ancient Theatre)

 Those Greeks certainly knew how to set the stage, huh?
-With arguably one of the most breathtaking backdrops you’ll find on this planet, this ancient Greek theatre is one of the most iconic landmarks in Taormina.
+With arguably one of the most breathtaking backdrops you’ll find on this planet, this ancient Greek theater is one of the most iconic landmarks in Taormina.
 The 3rd century BC ruins are remarkably well-preserved, and the location set against the backdrop of the sea and Mount Etna is truly spectacular.
 And the best part is that it remains an active venue for concerts and festivals today.

 Check out the website of Taormina Friends Club, as they have details of all the events taking place here across the year.
 If opera is your thing, then also consider this local opera performance at the nearby Nazarena Theater, which includes arias and duets from composers like Verdi, Puccini, and Mozart.